 in a galaxy far, far away, I visited Thailand with a couple of pals.
 We travelled from Bangkok to Koh Samui and then up to Chang Mai and it was INCREDIBLE.
 Thailand is such a beautiful place with so many friendly people.
 Definitely go if you get the chance!

-While my amazing tan may have faded and the blue elephant print trousers I bought developed holes, this recipe has stuck with me all those years.
+While my amazing tan may have faded and the blue elephant print trousers I bought (you know the ones, the ones every gap-year, travelling student has a pair of) developed holes, this recipe has stuck with me all those years.
 And for good reason!
 The dish is flavoured with oyster sauce, soy sauce and garlic.
 Mixed with the amazing flavours of the toasted cashews (literally the tastiest little things) this simple dish becomes the most flavoursome weeknight meal to add to your repertoire.

 The original recipe calls for onion, baby corn and mushroom, but I’ve upped the veg game with some extra peppers and sugar snap peas because apparently veggies are meant to be pretty good for you?